 We are the Year 6 class at Warren Hills Community Primary School.
-Our class teacher is Mrs Cheetham and Mrs Marlow is the teaching assistant supporting us in our class.
+Our class teacher is Mrs Cheetham and Mrs Marlow and Mrs Harris are the teaching assistants supporting us in our class.

-PE this term will be on Wednesday afternoons.
+PE this term will be on a Friday

 Please ensure that your child has an indoor kit consisting of a Warren Hills P.E.
 T-Shirt, shorts and plimsolls and also an outdoor kit consisting of plain tracksuit bottoms or leggings, a Warren Hills P.E.
 T-Shirt, sweatshirt and pair of trainers.
 Long hair must be tied back and earrings removed (if your child is unable to remove earrings themselves, please ensure they are removed before school).

 Swimming this term will be on a Tuesday

 Payment for this can be made on ParentPay at a subsidised cost of £1.50 per week.
 Please ensure your child has the appropriate kit of a one piece swimming costume or shorts, a swimming hat and a towel.